cloudlinux/cloudlinux-doc/docs/x-ray/README.md

 :::

 :::warning Warning!
-X-Ray is available for cPanel only.
+X-Ray is available for cPanel and Plesk.
-* ETA for Plesk is May 22nd.
 * ETA for DirectAdmin is May 29th.
 * ETA for non-panel is June 2020.
 :::